Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter Surfaces

 • Take note of which items tend to pile up on the flat surfaces in your home, then designate a special place for those items to be kept or stored.
+Only items used on a daily basis should be left out.

-• Store books, magazines, and paper documents away from surfaces.
+• Store books, magazines, and documents away from surfaces.
 Move books and magazines onto shelves or racks, and use binders or file folders to store bills, notes, and other important documents.

 How to Declutter the Pantry

-Without a purposeful storage and organization system, your pantry is bound to become cluttered with random kitchen appliances, canned goods, boxed foods, spices, and more.
-Organizing this small problem area with functional pantry storage that’s easy to maintain can make cooking and meal prep less frustrating.
+Without a purposeful storage and organization system, your kitchen pantry is bound to become cluttered with random kitchen appliances, canned goods, boxed foods, spices, and more.
+Organizing this problem area with functional pantry storage that’s easy to maintain can make cooking and meal prep less frustrating.

 • Remove pre-packaged food items from larger boxes and store them in wicker or wire baskets.
 This can help you find items more easily and grab them on the go.